Dreamtowards/dreamtowards.github.io/blog/202107/grlang_qra/index.md

-# Global Organize
+# Global Organization

 ### Namespace or Package?

-Package. because Clearness.
+Package. because Clearness of organization.

 Namespace always meant a big scope. in programming history C++ and even in C#.